Battle of Donbas (2022): Izium–Sloviansk front

+Capture of Sievierodonetsk and Lysychansk, attempted advance on Sloviansk (May–July 2022)

+By 15 May, the Institute for the Study of War assessed that Russian military command had likely abandoned its "more ambitious" goal of seizing the Donetsk Oblast through a large encirclement, predicting that the battle of Sievierodonetsk and the capture of Luhansk Oblast would be prioritized going forward.

-In late May, Russian forces made breakthroughs in many regions across the front line.
+By late May, Russian forces had broken through in many regions across the front line.
 Russian troops were seen to be using a new "cauldron" approach to their efforts, abandoning large encirclements in favor of smaller ones, which enabled them to make the first major gains of the battle.

+Capture of Lyman and Sviatohirsk

+Pro-Russian separatist officials announced that their forces had begun an assault on Lyman on 24 May; they captured the city by the 26th or 27th.
+Ukrainian forces were also reported to have been leaving Sviatohirsk, the last Ukrainian-controlled city north of the Donets river, which fell to Russian and separatist forces by 8 June.

+Izium–Sloviansk front

+According to the Ukrainian News Agency, Ukrainian soldiers repelled a new assault on Dovhenke on 6 June.
+On 7 June, combined Russian and LPR forces launched an offensive through the forests south of Izium towards the city of Sloviansk, but were stopped at Bohorodychne and Krasnopillia.

+The Ukrainian military frequently reported combat in the areas of Dovhenke, Mazanivka, Krasnopillia, Dolyna, and Bohorodychne throughout June.
+By capturing Bohorodychne and Krasnopillia, Russian and separatist forces would be able to push southwards to Sloviansk and Kramatorsk, two of the last major Ukrainian-held cities in Donetsk Oblast.

+Popasna–Bakhmut front

 On 20 May, Russian forces made further advances in the west and south of Popasna, with the aim of cutting off the road to Sievierodonetsk.
 Despite stiff Ukrainian resistance, Russian forces finally broke through in the Popasna area on 20 May.
 By 22 May, Russian forces managed to secure their route of advance and attempted to simultaneously push west towards Bakhmut and north to cut off-road links to Sievierodonetsk.

-Russian forces were reported entering the town of Lyman on 23 May, fully capturing it by the 26th, whereas Ukrainian forces were reported leaving Sviatohirsk.
 By 24 May, Russian forces captured the town of Svitlodarsk.

+Sievierodonetsk front

 On 1 June, Ukraine announced that 70–80% of Sieverodonetsk had been captured by Russian forces.
 On 3 June, Ukraine claimed to have launched a counterattack to take back 20% of the city.
 On 8 June, however, the Ukrainian Army was pushed back to the outskirts of the city.

-By mid-June, the general consensus in the military community was that Ukraine was almost out of ammunition and was heavily outgunned.
-A senior Ukrainian military official added that Ukraine was reliant on the West to supply weapons, as Russia had an advantage of 10 to 15 times more artillery systems than Ukraine, and that Western rocket systems were needed to destroy Russian artillery.
-Furthermore, despite Ukrainian forces using 5,000–6,000 rounds a day, specifically 155 mm Western-supplied rounds, they were still outgunned up to 40-to-1 in some locations.

-With the breakthrough near Popasna significantly slowed by Ukrainian heavy guns, Russia began an offensive to the southeast of Popasna, aiming to bypass the Siverskyi Donets river and bombard Lysychansk from the south.
+With the breakthrough west of Popasna significantly slowed by Ukrainian heavy guns, Russia began an offensive to the northeast of Popasna, aiming to bypass the Siverskyi Donets river and bombard Lysychansk from the south.
 The ISW assessed that Russian commanders had been given the deadline of 26 June to make a breakthrough and seize Luhansk Oblast's full administrative territory.